sumansaha66/stock-ranking-using-list-wise-approach/README.md

 # Procedure
 There are two main files here.
 The file "stock_ranking_list_wise_tgc.py" should be used to generate the performance using temporal graph convolution (TGC) approach.
 Please change the loss function or market names to get different results.

+The file "stock_ranking_list_wise_node2vec.py" should be used to generate the performance using Node2vec approach.
+Please tune the hyperparameters of Node2vec in the "graph_embedding.py" file, if required.